AnOrdinaryJerry/Install-Windows/README.md

       To download the official Windows 11 ISO, ensure that your system meets the minimum hardware requirements, such as TPM 2.0 and secure boot.
     - [Unofficial Download - Windows 11](https://os.click/en/Windows:Windows_11)

-      This link provides an unofficial Windows 11 ISO, offering the same OS with alternative distribution methods.
+      This link is an alternative way to obtain Windows 11 ISO files directly.
+This is not an official way to obtain Windows.
     - [Tiny Download - Tiny11](https://archive.org/details/tiny-11-NTDEV)

-      Tiny11 is a lightweight version of Windows 11 designed to run on low-end hardware while maintaining essential features.
+      Tiny11 is a much lighter version of Windows 11.
+The "No Sysreq" version will bypass system requirements, allowing you to install windows 11 on much older devices.
+This is not an official way to obtain Windows.

 ---